Types of Samples

-Please see the following SOP for Recording consent for use in research of material leftover from a procedure for more information on how consent must be sought and recorded from patients to obtain these types of samples.
+Please see the following SOP for Recording Consent for Leftover Tissue (PDF) from a procedure for more information on how consent must be sought and recorded from patients to obtain these types of samples.

-- Extra samples taken for research from patients undergoing diagnostic tests (e.g. blood samples or biopsy samples).
+Extra samples are taken for research from patients undergoing diagnostic tests (e.g. blood samples or biopsy samples).

-See the SOP for Recording consent for extra samples of fluid or biopsy material taken at the same time at which the same type of sample is being taken for diagnosis for information on how consent must be sought and recorded from patients to obtain these types of samples.
+These samples are taken at the same time as the rest of the tissue is being taken for diagnosis.
+See the SOP for Recording Consent for Extra Tissue (PDF) of fluid or biopsy material for information on how consent must be sought and recorded from patients to obtain these types of samples.

-- For more information on how consent must be sought and recorded from healthy volunteers, please see the SOP for Consenting Healthy Volunteers.
-A copy of the consent materials for healthy can be found here; Donating Biological Samples for Research Information for Healthy Donors.
+For more information on how consent must be sought and recorded from healthy volunteers, please see the SOP for Recording Consent for Healthy Volunteers (PDF).
+Please contact the Tissue Bank for more information.

 Non-invasive samples from patients scheduled for an operation or biopsy procedure

 Non-invasive samples from patients scheduled for an operation or biopsy procedure.